tomaytotomato/isdogemoon/README.md

 # 🚀 Is Doge Moon? 🌕

 Wow.
 Such Question.
 Very Curiosity.
-Many People Ask: **Is Doge Moon?** 🌌

-Ah, the eternal quest for the moon, for Doge, for glory. 🐕✨

-This repository explores the cosmic journey of Doge aboard a rocket, soaring majestically through the vastness of space.
-But wait... **Is Doge reaching the moon?** 🧐

 Fear not, for this webpage holds the definitive answer: **YES** (or maybe not... depends on the price 😅).
 Using the **CoinMarketCap API**, it tracks the live Dogecoin price and visualizes the journey to the moon. 🚀🌕

 You can enjoy this as a fun dashboard, or just bask in the glory of Doge memes.

-Easter eggs are on the way — many secrets, much amaze. 🥚✨
+I will be adding some easter eggs soon — many secrets, much amaze. 🥚✨

 ---